x12c4q/elizaDocumentation/README.md

-# ElizaOS Deployment Guide on Akash Network
+# ElizaOS Deployment Guide on Akash Network and Vercel

 This guide will walk you through the steps to deploy ElizaOS express AI and client on the Akash Network as well as the Client on Vercel